getcuia/stransi/README.md

 # unsi

-A lightweight ANSI escape sequence parser.
+A lightweight parser for ANSI escape code sequences.